Scott Wimmer: 2006–2011

 In 2008, Wimmer increased his second-tier schedule by running 22 races in the No. 29 Holiday Inn Chevrolet and one in the No. 21 Prilosec Chevrolet for Childress in newly renamed 2008 NASCAR Nationwide Series.
 Wimmer picked up a win at Nashville, his first win since 2003.
 It was also his sixth and final career victory in the Series.
-Wimmer also had five top-five finishes and thirteen top-ten finishes helping the No. 29 finish fifth in Owner's Points while Wimmer ended up seventeenth in points, running only a part-time schedule.
+Wimmer also had five top-five finishes and thirteen top-ten finishes helping the No. 29 finish fifth in Owner's Points while Wimmer ended up 17th in points, running only a part-time schedule.
 Wimmer also attempted one race in the 2008 Sprint Cup Series, failing to make the race at Richmond in the No. 33 Camping World Chevrolet for Richard Childress Racing.